ecsx-framework/ECSx/guides/tutorial/web_frontend_liveview.md

     dx = target_next_x - x
     dy = target_next_y - y

-    # Now we know what is needed, but we need to slow it down, so its travel
-    # will take more than one tick.
-Otherwise the player will not see it!

     {dx, dy, ceil(:math.sqrt(dx ** 2 + dy ** 2))}
   end